 6. If the task is physical, get that music on

-Upbeat music energizes people.
-So, while you get to that project that has been half-finished for the past 3 months, attack it to the music.
+So, when you get to that project that has been half-finished for the past 3 months, attach it to the music.

-Get the last of those Christmas decorations down and put away; clean out that fridge; go through your closet and drawers and throw stuff away; go into that horrible place, the garage, and clean it.
+Get the last of those Christmas decorations down and put them away; clean out that fridge; go through your closet and drawers and throw stuff away; go into that horrible place, the garage, and clean it.

-7. Turn off your phone
+7. Turn off your phone to get motivated

 You can’t turn it back on until you have put in two hours on the tasks you know you have to get finished.